Search

 Worship at 10.30am led by Revd Ian Coates

-Worship at 6.30pm is a ‘Local Arrangement’ led by members of the congregation
+Worship at 6.30pm is a service of Meditation and Hymns on the theme of Pentecost

 Sunday 22nd June